Greenwood County Airport

-Greenwood County Airport (IATA: GRD, ICAO: KGRD, FAA LID: GRD) is a county-owned, public-use airport located three nautical miles (6 km) north of the central business district of Greenwood, a city in Greenwood County, South Carolina, United States.
+Greenwood County Airport (IATA: GRD, ICAO: KGRD, FAA LID: GRD) is a county-owned, public-use airport in unincorporated Greenwood County, South Carolina, United States, located 3 nmi north of the central business district of Greenwood, a city in Greenwood County.
 It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.
 The airport does not have scheduled commercial airline service.

 History

 Greenwood County Airport opened in November 1943 as a United States Army Air Force military airfield called Coronaca Army Airfield.
 It was a sub-base of Greenville Army Air Base, supporting B-25 Mitchell medium bomber training for Third Air Force.
 Training was accomplished by the 50th Station Complement Squadron.

 The military use of the airport ended on December 31, 1945 and the airfield was turned over to civil authorities and converted into a civil airport in 1947.
 It replaced the smaller Chinquapin Airport which was subsequently closed.